Eosen96/BAU-Javascript-Workshop/README.md

   npm install
 ```

-3. After the installation, run the project and open the port listed in the terminal
+3. After the installation, run the project and open the url that listed in the terminal

 ```bash
   npm run dev